mukrishn/arohcp-workspace/aks-monitoring-config/README.md

   - key: CriticalAddonsOnly
     operator: Exists
   ```
+* Also remove resource limits from node-exporter as they often need more memory at scale and kubelet would kill it when OOM.

 ## Configure to scrape from servicemonitors
 * By default Prometheus will scrape metrics from `default`, `kube-system`, `monitoring` namespaces